Electric power transmission: Subtransmission

 Subtransmission runs at relatively lower voltages.
 It is uneconomical to connect all distribution substations to the high main transmission voltage, because that equipment is larger and more expensive.
 Typically, only larger substations connect with this high voltage.
 Voltage is stepped down before the current is sent to smaller substations.
 Subtransmission circuits are usually arranged in loops so that a single line failure does not stop service to many customers for more than a short time.

-Loops can be "normally closed", where loss of one circuit should result in no interruption, or "normally open" where substations can switch to a backup supply.
+Loops can be normally closed, where loss of one circuit should result in no interruption, or normally open where substations can switch to a backup supply.
 While subtransmission circuits are usually carried on overhead lines, in urban areas buried cable may be used.
 The lower-voltage subtransmission lines use less right-of-way and simpler structures; undergrounding is less difficult.

 No fixed cutoff separates subtransmission and transmission, or subtransmission and distribution.
 Their voltage ranges overlap.
 Voltages of 69 kV, 115 kV, and 138 kV are often used for subtransmission in North America.
 As power systems evolved, voltages formerly used for transmission were used for subtransmission, and subtransmission voltages became distribution voltages.
 Like transmission, subtransmission moves relatively large amounts of power, and like distribution, subtransmission covers an area instead of just point-to-point.

 Transmission grid exit

-Substation transformers reduce the voltage to a lower level for distribution to loads.
-This distribution is accomplished with a combination of sub-transmission (33 to 132 kV) and distribution (3.3 to 25 kV).
-Finally, at the point of use, the energy is transformed to low voltage.
+Substation transformers reduce the voltage to a lower level for distribution to customers.
+This distribution is accomplished with a combination of sub-transmission (33 to 138 kV) and distribution (3.3 to 25 kV).
+Finally, at the point of use, the energy is transformed to end-user voltage (100 to 4160 volts).